 In our interviews, rarely did we hear of a lack of C-suite support or acceptance; rather, resistance seems to be driven by the culture, and tends to come from within product development teams themselves.

-Innovation is often siloed and isolated from the bigger organisation, and piloted innovations tend to remain the purview of innovation groups and may not be representative of programmes in the development portfolio.
-Besides, there is no clear pathway for scaling innovation to the larger organisation.
-We also heard that at some organisations, innovation budgets are not used for implementation beyond pilots, making it harder to convince clinical development groups to fund the adoption of technology they perceive as unproven.
+Innovation is often siloed and isolated from the bigger organization, and piloted innovations tend to remain the purview of innovation groups and may not be representative of programs in the development portfolio.
+Besides, there is no clear pathway for scaling innovation to the larger organization.
+We also heard that at some organizations, innovation budgets are not used for implementation beyond pilots, making it harder to convince clinical development groups to fund the adoption of technology they perceive as unproven.
 A senior vice president of business development and commercial strategy at a clinical data services company describes such a scenario:

 “What was initially identified as a great opportunity—good technology, with ROI, can save money, reduce dirty data—when it got rolled out, there was a lot of resistance: ‘I know we used it in your group, but my study is different.
 It’s a large phase 3 study and it’s too risky.’”

 Disciplined change management can help overcome many organizational and cultural barriers.
 Education about the new technologies and processes and showcasing how they impact outcomes and day-to-day activities could be part of the change management initiatives.
 A chief product officer at a clinical technology company offers a word of advice:

 “We need to make people more comfortable that technology will make the trial process easier, more effective, and engage patients better, and not ruin the way they are conducting trials, which has been their daily work over the last 30 years.”